ART & SPIRITUALITY

 Celtic Art & Spirituality

-Most of us live in cultural contexts where mind and body, heaven and earth, sacred and secular, and religion and art are perceived as being separate from one another.
-The Celtic spiritual tradition offers a cosmology and cultural ideology much closer to that of Jesus, emphasizing the interconnectedness of all things and focusing on restoring right relationship between human beings, the natural world, and the spiritual world.
+Many of us live in cultural contexts where mind and body, heaven and earth, sacred and secular, and religion and art are perceived as being split off from one another.
+Particularly for those whose ancestry can be traced back to the British Isles, the Celtic Christian tradition offers a path to a premodern cosmology that is much closer to that of the early churches, emphasizing the interconnectedness of all things and focusing on restoring right relationship between human beings, the natural world, and the spiritual world.
 Celtic wisdom invites us to experience the "ordinary" as being alive with the presence of God.
-By looking at ancient and medieval Celtic art, especially images from illuminated manuscripts like the Book of Kells and the Book of Durrow, and by examining the historical connection between Celtic spiritual traditions and early desert monasticism, this presentation will open up new pathways for understanding the role of the arts, embodiment, and nature in Christian spirituality.
+By looking at ancient and medieval Celtic art - especially images from illuminated manuscripts like the Book of Kells and the Book of Durrow - and by examining the historical connection between Celtic spiritual traditions and early desert monasticism, this presentation will open up new pathways for understanding the role of the arts, embodiment, and nature within Christian spirituality.

 Religious Art & Iconography

-Our post-Reformation, post-Enlightenment cultural lenses tell us that the physical, material world has little, if any, religious or spiritual significance.
-To suggest otherwise has become for many people either idolatrous or absurd.
-This "Cartesian" lens has made it difficult for us to grasp the relationship between our aesthetic and spiritual lives, preventing us from fully appreciating the connection between spirituality and the arts.
-"Secular" art is often presented as being merely for entertainment, while "religious" art is usually understood as being useful only for instruction or liturgical decoration.
-In this presentation, we will look at the difference between modern Western concepts of "art" and Eastern (Byzantine) iconography, gaining new "eyes to see" religious iconography and visual art in general.
-We will discuss some of the controversies surrounding visual art in the history of the church, and look at how the orthodox practice of praying with icons invites us into participation and relationship, asking the viewer to deepen their emotional intelligence by directing their imaginative capacities to "see beyond" their everyday sensory experiences.
+Within the context of American religion, our European-infused, post-Reformation cultural lenses still often insist that the physical, material world has little (if any) real religious or spiritual significance.
+To suggest otherwise has become for many people either idolatrous (the fundamentalist perspective) or absurd (the materialist perspective).
+Within secular contexts, "art" is often presented as being merely for entertainment which is achieved through detached enjoyment, while "religious" art is understood as being useful only as a tool for instruction, or as liturgical decor.
+This "Cartesian" orientation towards the material world makes it difficult for us to consciously reflect on the inherent connection between our aesthetic experiences and our spiritual lives, impacting not only our relationship to art, but our relationship to "nature" and even to our own bodies.
+In this presentation, we will look at some of the key differences between modern Western concepts of "art" and Eastern Orthodox (Byzantine) iconography, in order to gain new "eyes to see" both the meaning and function of iconography, and of visual art in general.
+We will discuss some of the controversies surrounding visual art in the history of the church, and look at how the orthodox practice of praying with icons invites us into deeper embodiment through participatory relationship and an invitation to redirect our imaginative faculties beyond our everyday sensory experience.

 Improvisation as a Way of Life

 In his book Improvisation in Life and Art, jazz musician Stephen Nachmanovitch writes, "When people ask me how to improvise, only a little of what I can say is about music.
 The real story is about spontaneous expression, and it is therefore a spiritual and a psychological story, rather than a story about technique."
-Improvisation - whether in music, theatre, dance, comedy, or just in our everyday lives - requires a willingness to accept the present moment for what it is and embrace a concept that psychologists and artists call "flow."
+Improvisation - whether in music, theatre, dance, comedy, or just in our everyday lives - requires a willingness to accept the present moment for what it is, embracing a concept that psychologists and artists call "flow."
 Christians have traditionally interpreted this as the work of discernment - learning to listen for and trust in the guidance of the Holy Spirit.
-By practicing improvisation, we can learn new ways of practicing our faith, by developing those postures of acceptance and trust.
+By stepping into the coordinated play of improvisational exercises, we can learn new ways of practicing our faith that hone those postures of acceptance and trust.
 Through easy improv games and techniques drawn from a number of artistic disciplines, this playful and fun course helps participants learn how to trust in the "flow" and say "yes, and" to the movement of the Spirit in their lives.

 Note: This course can be taught as a half-day workshop or a 5-week class.